A Remake of Bourgain-Brezis-Mironescu Characterization of Sobolev Spaces: Introduction

+Let us comment on Theorem \ref{thm:liminf} and Theorem \ref{thm:BBM-limit-result} and related results in the literature.
+Bourgain-Brezis-Mironescu \cite[Theorem 3' \& Theorem 2]{BBM01} proved the characterization Theorem \ref{thm:liminf} under the stronger condition that $\Omega\subset \R^d$ is bounded Lipschitz and while considering the sub-class $\nu_\eps(h) =c_\eps|h|^{-p}\rho_\eps (h)$ where $(\rho_\eps)_\eps$ satisfies \eqref{eq:approx-dirac}.
+Beside this, with the same assumptions, Bourgain-Brezis-Mironescu in \cite[Theorem 2]{BBM01} also established the relation \eqref{eq:w1p-BBM-limit}.
+The case $\Omega=\R^d$ is also investigated by Brezis \cite{Brezis-const-function} while characterizing constant functions.
+The case $p=1$, i.e., the relation \eqref{eq:bv-BBM-limit}, is also a natural subject of discussions in \cite{BBM01} wherein, the authors succeeded in the one dimensional setting when $\Omega=(0,1)$, viz., they proved that

-Note that, Theorem \ref{thm:weak-convergence} generalizes \cite[Lemma 2]{Dav02} which only considers the case $p=1$.
-Our approach in this paper manly rely on elementary calculi and closely follows techniques from \cite{BBM01, Brezis-const-function,Dav02,Ponce2004}.
-After the release of the first version of this work, the authors of \cite{BMR20} brought to our attention that they also established the relation \eqref{eq:w1p-BBM-limit} for the case where $\nu_\eps(h) =\eps |h|^{-d-p(1-\eps)}$ (fractional kernels) for $1<p<\infty$.
+The general case $d\geq 2$ was completed later in \cite{Dav02} when $\Omega$ is a bounded Lipschitz domain.
+In this perspective, \cite[Lemma 2]{Dav02} also established a variant of Theorem \ref{thm:weak-convergence} for the case $p=1$.
+Clearly, our setting of Theorem \ref{thm:liminf} is more general as no restriction on $\Omega$ is required and, in the sense mentioned above, the class $(\nu_\eps)_\eps$ satisfying \eqref{eq:plevy-approx} is strictly lager than that of $(\rho_\eps)_\eps$ satisfying \eqref{eq:approx-dirac}.
+In addition, in contrast to \cite{BBM01}, $\Omega$ is not necessarily bounded in Theorem \ref{thm:BBM-limit-result} and that the situation where $\Omega$ has a Lipschitz boundary appears as a particular case of Theorem \ref{thm:BBM-limit-result}.
+We point out that Theorem \ref{thm:BBM-limit-result} is reminiscent of \cite[Theorem 3.4]{FGKV19} for $p=2$.
+Ultimately, let us mention that, after the release of the first version of this work, the authors of \cite{BMR20} brought to our attention that they also established the relation \eqref{eq:w1p-BBM-limit} when $\nu_\eps(h) =\eps |h|^{-d-(1-\eps)p}$ (fractional kernels) for $1<p<\infty$.
 The case $p=1$ is, however, not fully covered therein.
-In the same vein, several other works have appeared in literature in the recent years.
-For example \cite{Pon06,Lud14} for characterization of Sobolev spaces via families of anisotropic interacting kernels, \cite{PS17,LS11} for characterization of BV spaces, \cite{MS02} for a study of asymptotic sharp fractional Sobolev inequality and \cite{Bra18} for characterization of Besov type spaces of higher order.
+Our approach in this paper extends the works from \cite{BBM01, Brezis-const-function,Dav02,Pon04}.
+In the wake of \cite{BBM01}, several works regarding the characterization of Sobolev spaces and alike spaces have appeared in literature in the recent years.
+For example \cite{Pon04-gamma,Lud14} for characterization of Sobolev spaces via families of anisotropic interacting kernels, \cite{PS17,LS11} for characterization of BV spaces, \cite{MS02} for a study of asymptotic sharp fractional Sobolev inequality, \cite{Bra18} for characterization of Besov type spaces of higher order and \cite{FGKV19} for the study of Mosco convergence of nonlocal quadratic forms.